dirtman/ibapi/doc/mx:get.md

 - -f &lt;filename>, --filename=&lt;filename>:

-    Specify a filename containing a list of PTR records to get.
+    Specify a filename containing a list of MX records to get.
-    Each line should contain a hostname and/or an IP address, in either order, separated by one or more spaces.
+    Each line should contain a domain to be deleted.
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".